stormheartfox/stormheartfox/README.md

 If you have an Open Source Project and think I could help, let me know!

-Creating learning resources for aspiring Devs
+### Creating learning resources for aspiring Devs:
+Learning to code will introduce concepts from command line to JavaScript with exercises.
+Practice-for-tom is a repo with content that teaches Python, originally built around WebEx meetings with my friend Tom, who is an aspiring Dev.

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/michael-v-1941b9201)